HexagonUBI/Modpack-Utility/ROADMAP.md

 ## Benchmark Tools

 A special tab (after overview) which would track whether you have an instance (or multiple) launched in the background, then track perfomance of it until you close it(or set manual mode where you start and stop benchmarking), which would then show all perfomance stats with average framerates, latency, memory usage etc (both in diagrams with history and some stats)

+## Notebook
+Notebook would be another tab where you can note things down per instance (and also see notes from other launchers)